-Time will be of the essence with this field trip as we leave Wellington and make a brief stop at Lower Hutt’s Percy’s Reserve which holds a potted collection of New Zealand’s alpine plant species.
-The Wellington climate is a difficult one in which to grow alpine species so this collection is all the more remarkable.
-We then head on up the valley to Kaitoke Regional Park where we will greeted by the Ranger and then take a short bush walk.
+Time will be of the essence with this field trip, we will head on up the valley to Kaitoke Regional Park where we will be greeted by the Ranger and then take a short bush walk.
 The circular walk is part to the region’s water catchment and contains some enormous rata Metrosideros robusta which begin their lives as epiphytes in the canopies of the large emergent trees.
 It offers good views of the river and insight into the unique composition of the temperate climate New Zealand bush.
 The return leg takes in some of the sites used for filming of the Lord of the Rings Trilogy.

 Next stop, after driving over the Remutaka Range is the private garden Fernside which has been restored in recent years.
 Former head gardener Clare Shearman will take you through the redesigning and restoration of the garden.